Daniel-Richardson-20/Let-s-Chat/README.md

 # Getting Started with Let's Chat

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is Live on : [Netlify](https://letschatwith.netlify.app/)

 ## Available Scripts